SAM: Self-adapting Mixture Prior to Dynamically Borrow Information from Historical Data in Clinical Trials: Methods

 For $\pi_0(\theta)$, Schmidli et al. (2014) recommended Jeffreys' or the uniform prior for binary endpoints and unit information priors for other endpoints (Kass and Wasserman, 1995).
 The unit information prior is a vague prior that contains information equivalent to that of one observation.
 Kass and Wasserman (1995) provide a formal definition and rationale for using the unit information prior as a reference or automatic prior.

-To acknowledge the possibility of prior-data conflict and improve the robustness of the inference, Schmidli et al. (2014) proposed mixture priors:
+To acknowledge the possibility of prior-data conflict and improve the robustness of the inference, Schmidli et al. (2014) proposed fixed-weight mixture priors:

-where $\tilde{w}$ is a prespecified fixed mixing weight that controls the degree of information borrowing from $D_h$.
-When $\tilde{w}=1$, $\pi_m(\theta)$ achieves full information borrowing; and when $\tilde{w}=0$, $\pi_m(\theta)$ does not borrow any information from $D_h$. $\tilde{w}$ can be interpreted as the prior probability of no prior-data conflict between $D_h$ and $D$.
-As $\tilde{w}$ is prespecified, we refer to the above prior as a fixed-weight mixture prior.
+where $\tilde{w}$ is a prespecified {\it fixed} mixing weight, representing the prior probability of no prior-data conflict between $D_h$ and $D$, which controls the degree of information borrowing from $D_h$.
+When $\tilde{w}=1$, $\pi_m(\theta)$ achieves full information borrowing; and when $\tilde{w}=0$, $\pi_m(\theta)$ does not borrow any information from $D_h$.

-Determining the appropriate value of $w$ is challenging.
-Ideally, the choice of $w$ should depend on the level of prior-data conflict, or the degree to which $D_h$ is congruent with $D$.
-Unfortunately, this is often unknown in advance.
-Setting $w$ to a very high value can lead to excessive information borrowing, resulting in substantial bias that may cause inflation of type I errors and loss of statistical power.
-Conversely, setting $w$ too low may limit the amount of information borrowing, reducing the potential gain in statistical power and rendering the inclusion of $D_h$ pointless.
-As $\pi_1(\theta)$ is designed to encapsulate the information contained in $D_h$, the terms ``prior-data conflict" and ``incongruence between $D_h$ and $D$" will be used interchangeably in the following discussion.
+Determining the appropriate value of $ \tilde{w}$ is critically challenging.
+Ideally, $ \tilde{w}$ should truly reflect the level of prior-data conflict or the degree to which $D_h$ is congruent with $D$.
+However, this information is often unknown in advance.
+Setting $ \tilde{w}$ to a very high value can lead to excessive information borrowing, resulting in substantial bias that may cause inflation of type I errors or loss of power.
+Conversely, setting $ \tilde{w}$ too low may limit the amount of information borrowing, reducing the potential power gain and rendering the inclusion of $D_h$ pointless.
+As $\pi_1(\theta)$ is constructed to encapsulate the information contained in $D_h$, the terms ``prior-data conflict" and ``incongruence between $D_h$ and $D$" will be used interchangeably in the following discussion.